 Subscribe to get the latest posts sent to your email.

-3 thoughts on “Rights of Rivers
+3 responses to “Rights of Rivers”

 1. Yes, the least we could do is avoid polluting.
 Sadly, river Mutha is so polluted as you mentioned.
 A water body that once must have looked pristine looks dark and murky as we cross it now.